Guide To Luxor Egypt And Perfect Luxor Itinerary

 It’s hard not to be amazed by this majestic mortuary Temple of Hatshepsut, one of Egypt’s first female pharaohs.
 Built at the foot of the Ochre Mountains on the west bank of the Nile, it seems embedded in the cliff.
 You will be struck by the symmetry and perspective of its architecture.
 The building is made up of three terraces with, at each level, a portico supported by a row of pillars.
 On the third portico, observe the pillars with the effigy of the queen.
 She is represented as a man with a fake beard, a sign of the struggle she had to face to be accepted as a female pharaoh.
 Monumental access ramps reinforce the feeling of grandeur.

-My advice: as the temple is facing east, go there early to take advantage of the first light that illuminates the cliff.
+Tip: as the temple is facing east, go there early to take advantage of the first light that illuminates the cliff.
 Don’t miss the third terrace and its panoramic view of the Nile Valley.

-THE VILLAGE OF ARTISANS DEIR EL MEDINA
+THE VILLAGE OF ARTISANS DEIR EL-MEDINA

 Deir El Medina In Luxor Egypt